 - Artec Studio creates a new scan in the Workspace panel at the beginning of each session. - When you start Preview mode, Artec Studio will hide all uploaded scans.
 This mode helps you to determine how well the 3D scanner sees the object, and it helps you to identify areas that may cause trouble during the scanning session.
-To begin the scanning process, click the Record button in the Scan panel or press the button on the device body. - If your 3D scanner is equipped with a texture camera, Artec Studio will activate the scanner's texture flash and capture color images that it will later use to texture the 3D model. - 1.
-Prepare the object and make sure it has enough geometry and texture details (see Selecting and Preparing Objects for Scanning).
+To begin the scanning process, click the Record button in the Scan panel or press the button on the device body. - If your 3D scanner is equipped with a texture camera, Artec Studio will activate the scanner's texture flash and capture color images that it will later use to texture

 1 Technically, the center of the range meter is the center of the depth of view.
-The 3D scanner has near and far cutting planes (see Figure 3.2.) that determine the optimum distance between the scanner and the target object.
+The 3D scanner has near and far cutting planes (see Figure 3.2) that determine the optimum distance between the scanner and the target object.
 Artec Studio offers the Range meter feature so you can easily visualize the distance between the scanner and the object during the recording process.
-The Range meter comprises a set of semitransparent diagrams located on the left side of the 3D View window (see Figure 5.3.).
+The Range meter comprises a set of semitransparent diagrams located on the left side of the 3D View window (see Figure 5.3).
 Each histogram displays the distribution of captured surface points by distance from the scanner.
 The color corresponds to the set of surfaces from which it was obtained: by default, gray indicates registered key frames, light green indicates the last few frames of a registered sequence, dark green indicates the last successfully registered frame and red indicates a registration error.